 -- ...

-With the requirements at hand, you can start my making a list to disclose what you exactly need.
+With the requirements at hand, you can start by making a list to disclose exactly what you need.

 For Functional Roles: